 Folk rock that strums the heartstrings and feeds the soul.
 Eric Sorenson, the Toronto-based singer-songwriter behind G3NERIC, writes original songs that are both dark and uplifting.
 A multi-instrumentalist firmly rooted in the folk tradition, Sorenson is strongly influenced by artists like Tom Waits, Hayden, and Harry Nilsson.
 A self-proclaimed ‘melancholic optimist,’ Sorenson songs reflect a playfully serious perspective, a striving for light even in the darkness.

-Sorenson is currently preparing to release his debut album, Directions Home.
-This project is the culmination of several years of writing.
-A concept album that tells the story of a journey from rejection to belonging.
+Sorenson is currently preparing to release his debut album, Directions Home, a concept album that tells the story of a journey from rejection to belonging.
 Directions Home begins with the angst of adolescence, growing the through the stages of maturation, through love and loss, and arriving home.
 The album expresses a wide range of emotions through shifts in instrumentation and poetic lyrics.
 Featuring straight ahead rock numbers, minimalist acoustic tunes, and evocative instrumentals, Directions Home showcases Sorenson’s diverse songwriting styles.
-The album is due out later this year.

 For live show listings and more please visit www.G3NERIC.com/live-shows